LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_material_parameters/README.md

    Ratio of the capacitance of a capacitor using that material as a dielectric, compared with a similar capacitor that has vacuum as its dielectric.
 Relative permittivity is also commonly known as the dielectric constant and is required for radar simulation.
 This strings represents the URI of an external file with tabular relative permeability data.
-The data is structured by incident angle, temperature and wavelength. [-]
+The data is structured by incident angle, temperature and wavelength. [-] There is a functional relationship between refractive index, relative permeability and relative permittivity.
+Depending on the area of application, either the refractive index or the other two values should be used.
    - **`relative_permeability_uri`** [string][**required**]
    Denoted by the symbol μ_r, relative permeability is the ratio of the permeability of a specific medium to the permeability of free space μ0.
 In SI units, μ_r is measured in henries per meter (H/m), or equivalently in newtons per ampere squared (N⋅A−2).
 This value is required for radar simulation.
 This strings represents the URI of an external file with tabular relative permeability data.
-The data is structured by incident angle, temperature and wavelength. [-]
+The data is structured by incident angle, temperature and wavelength. [-] There is a functional relationship between refractive index, relative permeability and relative permittivity.
+Depending on the area of application, either the refractive index or the the other two values should be used.
    - **`conductivity_uri`** [string][**required**]
    Conductivity quantifies how a material conducts electric current.
 The SI unit of electrical conductivity is Siemens per meter (S/m).
 This value is required for radar simulation.
 This strings represents the URI of an